MED-TECH INNOVATION AWARD CATEGORIES 2020

 Quite simply, entrants should be able to demonstrate how design principles have been used to create a futuristic solution to meet a clinical need.
 Entrants can be from a design agency, or in-house team.
 Describe in detail the challenges and complexities involved in designing the product, plus the material and processing decisions that were made to enable the successful design.

 Entrants should submit an idea which resulted in a breakthrough or improvement to the manufacture of a specific product or component.
 For example, if the entrant’s team re-evaluated a part design, or selected a different material to overcome a specific issue, the entrant should describe in detail the benefits of that strategic decision.

 Materials Innovation Award

-Entrants to this category should put forward an example of an application in which material choice was pivotal to the success of the final product.
-How was the decision made?
+Entrants to this category should put forward a new and ground breaking medical material, or an example of an application in which material choice was pivotal to the success of the final product.
+For the latter - how was the decision made?
 Which other materials were tested before arriving at a workable solution?
 Who provided the expertise and know-how to help find the perfect material of choice for the application?